+Induced tolerance occurs when the immune system actively avoids responding to an external antigen.
+Previous encounters with that antigen induce this immunological tolerance.
 An example of induced tolerance is a deliberate manipulation of the immune system to avoid the rejection of transplanted organs or to provide protection from allergic reactions.

 Immune tolerance mechanisms are separated into two categories: central tolerance and peripheral tolerance.
-These mechanisms occur at different stages of the lymphocyte lifecycle, and a deficiency in either category can result in serious consequences to the body.
+These mechanisms occur at different stages of the lymphocyte life cycle, and a deficiency in either category can result in serious consequences to the body.

 Central tolerance mechanisms occur during lymphocyte development, either in the thymus for T cells or in the bone marrow for B cells.
-Through this process, immune cells with T cell receptors (TCRs) or B cell receptors (BCRs) that can recognize and bind to self-antigens are eliminated or, for some T cells, are differentiated into Tregs.
+Through this process, immune cells with T cell receptors (TCRs) or B cell receptors (BCRs) that can recognize and bind to self-antigens are eliminated—or, for some T cells, differentiated into Tregs.
 By preventing the maturation of autoreactive lymphocytes, central tolerance helps the immune system discriminate between self-antigens and foreign materials.

 Elimination of self-reactive lymphocytes can occur by one of several immune tolerance mechanisms:

 Some autoreactive lymphocytes, however, are not eliminated or differentiated into Tregs during development.
-For these cells, or for ignorant lymphocytes that encounter their self-antigen later, there are additional immune tolerance mechanisms in place.
+For these cells—or for ignorant lymphocytes that encounter their self-antigen later—there are additional immune tolerance mechanisms in place.

 If you are studying immunological tolerance and need to isolate cell populations in a heterogeneous sample, you are likely familiar with the different cell separation technologies on the market.
-You may have also experienced their drawbacks, like low recovery rates, expensive equipment and maintenance costs, slow sorting times, and harsh magnetic forces.
+You may have also experienced their drawbacks, including low recovery rates, expensive equipment and maintenance costs, slow sorting times, and harsh magnetic forces.